 Avoid These 17 Startup Marketing Mistakes

 Marketing is the lifeblood of a startup, but there's not a well-delineated "how-to" path.
-In fact, if you're trying to get your startup off the ground, marketing may seem intimidating at best and impossible at worst.
+If you're trying to get your startup off the ground, marketing may seem intimidating at best and impossible at worst.
 Marketing mistakes happen.
 There.
 We said it.
-They happen to everyone, and they are often unavoidable, especially in your startup's earliest stages.
+They happen to everyone and are often unavoidable, especially in your startup's earliest stages.
 What can you do about it?

 There is no guaranteed method to marketing success, but there are several mistakes you should be able to avoid.
-Doing so will greatly improve your chances of successfully building your startup's brand.
+Doing so will significantly improve your chances of successfully building your startup's brand.

 Mistake #1 - Failing to have a master plan

 Two things are required for great content marketing.
 First, you need an effective strategy.
 Second, you need great tactical execution of that strategy.
-Identify a goal and make sure it’s specific, measurable, attainable, realistic, and time-based (SMART).
+Identify a goal and ensure it's specific, measurable, attainable, realistic, and time-based (SMART) - you need to have SMART goals.

-Now reverse engineer that goal.
+Now reverse engineer that goal, "start with the end in mind."
 Break it down into small, measurable, and manageable steps.
-Now, you have a goal and a plan in place to reach that goal.
-We've written an entire post about incorporating SMART goals into every facet of your business.
-Take a look if you need help getting you goal-setting juices flowing.
+Now, you have a goal and a plan to reach that goal.

 It can be tempting to skip this step.
 Don't do it.
-Going forward with marketing efforts without a clear goal and plan in place will lead to wasted resources and frustration down the road.
+Launching marketing efforts without a clear goal and plan will lead to wasted resources and frustration.

 Mistake #2 - Failing to review the data and how it relates to your overall strategy

-You need to be consistently reviewing your analytics, measuring sales volume, and evaluating your pay-per-click ads.
+You must consistently review your analytics, measure sales volume, and evaluate your pay-per-click ads.
 Study your data, and you can find out what works and what does not work.
 Then, make changes accordingly.
 Marketing is not a static endeavor.
 It requires long-term care and attention to keep pace with the evolution of your business.
 Knowing the status and effectiveness of your marketing strategy is as important as the strategy itself.

-And how do you know the status and effectiveness?
-You look to the concrete data.
-Things like page views, top viewed posts, click through rate, web traffic sources, social shares, and new followers, to name a few.
+How do you know the status and effectiveness?
+You look to concrete data, such as page views, top-viewed posts, click-through rate, web traffic sources, social shares, and new followers.

 Mistake #3 - Failing to employ an SEO strategy

 Having a well-done website is not enough.
-You have to have a viable SEO (search engine optimization) strategy so that search engines, notably Google, will rank your website higher on relevant queries.
-This means adding keywords to your content, titles, descriptions, and title tags, while also delivering well-written and useful content.
+You must have a viable SEO (search engine optimization) strategy so that search engines, notably Google, will rank your website higher on relevant queries.
+This means adding keywords to your content, titles, descriptions, and title tags while delivering well-written and useful content.

-You must have quality content to effectively compete.
-If you're in a content rut, analyze the competition and determine what their winning formula looks like (more on this below).
+You must have quality content to compete effectively.
+If you're in a content rut, analyze the competition and determine their winning formula (more on this below).
 You have to experiment and mercilessly scrutinize your work until you succeed in creating that inspired and inspiring content.

 Think about telling a story with your content.
 People love a good story.
-If you engage them with your distinct voice and perspective, you'll draw them in and keep them coming back for more.
+If you engage them with your distinct voice and perspective, you'll draw them in and keep them returning for more.
 Better yet, break your story down into bite-sized episodes.
-Then, you have a built in cliff-hanger every time you end a post, ensuring that readers will return to see what you have to say next.
+Then, you have a built-in cliffhanger every time you end a post, ensuring that readers will return to see what you have to say next.

 Mistake #5 - Creating content that isn't useful to your audience

-Mistake #6 - Teaching too little and selling too much
+Mistake #6 - Sharing too little information and selling too much

 Content marketing's core philosophy is to give more than you take.
-Provide the potential customer as much value as you can, but don’t insist on anything in return.
-After you’ve provided value, you can ask for something, like signing up for emails.
+Give the potential customer as much value as possible, but don't insist on anything in return.
+After you've provided value, you can ask for something, like signing up for emails.

 Mistake #7 - Creating content that is trendy but not evergreen

 What is evergreen content, you ask?
-We've written an entire post about it here.
-But the short version is it's the content that never goes out of style, remains relevant even as time passes, and works for you long after it was initially posted.
+It is content that never goes out of style, remains relevant even as time passes, and works for you long after it was initially posted.

-The current trend may seem sexy, but it's the evergreen content that provides greater long term value.
+The current trend may seem sexy, but the evergreen content provides greater long-term value.
 Evergreen content is relevant regardless of the latest trends.

 Make your content evergreen by remembering these qualities: be the definitive source; be as comprehensive as possible; write for beginners, since most users searching for content are beginners; and narrow your topic to avoid a disconnect with searchers looking for specific answers to a problem.